In this section:

 The module provides a set of functions.

-ip(<address>) indicates an IP address, sent as the <address> string in the form of an IpAddress table.
+▫ip(<address>) indicates an IP address sent as the <address> string in the form of the IpAddress table.
 Either IPv4 or IPv6 addresses can be used.

-load_set(<file path>) generates a table with the true values from the contents of the specified text file; strings read from a file are used as keys.
-Empty strings as well as strings with blank spaces will be ignored;
+▫load_set(<file path>) generates a table with the true values from the contents of a specified text file; strings read from the file are used as keys.
+Empty strings and strings with white spaces will be ignored;

-load_array(<file path>) generates a string array from the contents of the specified text file.
-Empty strings and strings consisting of whitespace characters only, are ignored and are not included in the array.
+▫load_array(<path to file>) generates a string array from the contents of a specified text file.
+Empty strings and strings consisting only of white spaces are ignored.

 2.Tables